Your control over who makes decisions on your behalf.

 One very good reason to arrange a Lasting Power of Attorney for property affairs is to avoid the possibility of family arguments over who should take responsibility for you in the event that you are no longer able to take responsibility for yourself and your assets.
 Because an LPA covering your personal property can be tailored to meet your specific requirements, you can hand over as little or as much control as you wish.
 You can also stipulate under what precise conditions control should pass to your appointed attorney, making an LPA for property affairs a very flexible tool with which to ensure your assets are properly managed.

 LPA Property & Financial Affairs (PA)

-A Lasting Power of Attorney for Property & Affairs (LPA PA) takes care of your financial affairs and can be worded to cover your property, bank accounts and other assets.
+A Property & Financial Affairs Lasting Power of Attorney (PA) takes care of your financial affairs and can be worded to cover your property, bank accounts and other assets.
 Amongst other things, this means that your chosen attorney can pay your bills and deal with your income if you become incapable.

 You can decide when this arrangement is invoked – for example, if you have difficulty getting out of the house or talking on the phone, you can appoint someone to legally act on your behalf in these circumstances, even if you are still as sharp as ever.
 Alternatively, the LPA might only be triggered when you lack the capacity to make any decision yourself.

 A Lasting Power of Attorney (HW) allows you to decide who gets to make decisions on your future care and welfare, and unlike the Property and Affairs element only comes into force when you are unable to make your own decisions.
 It can cover things like where you will live and what medical care you receive and can include guidance on refusal of life-sustaining treatment.